jacentino/SqlFun/README.md

 # SqlFun
 Idiomatic data access for F#

-SqlFun allows to write data access code in F# in functional way.
+SqlFun is a tool for writing data access code in F# functional way.
-It's fast, type safe and gives you all powers of SQL, no DSL query language constraints you.
+It's fast, type safe and gives you all powers of SQL, no custom query language constraints you.
 It's also lightweight, you nedd to know a general idea and few functions (and, of course SQL).

 ## Features